isaacaddis/Yami/README.md

 #Yami

-A CSS framework, based on flat design, for creating elegant and simple websites.
+A CSS framework, based on "color-first design", for creating elegant and simple websites.

 Current Version: **(ALPHA)**

 ##Installation

-Please visit yami.github.io for more information.
+Please visit yamicss.github.io for more information.

 ##Contributing

 Please refer to CONTRIBUTING.md for information on contributing to the Yami framework.

+##Color-First Design?

+Color-first design is a means of using contrast and colors as a means of comparison.